JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 To calculate the guanine-cytosine composition percentage, computational methods were used to analyze the genomic sequences.
 I used utliization tools, Biopython and custom scripts to extract genomic sequence and understand the differences in the statistical analysis of the species.
 The resulting guanine-cytosine composition percentages were used for further analysis for a ANOVA analysis.

 ### Data Comparison
-To compare the GC composition percentages between five species, employment of statistical analysis techniques such as ANOVA analysis were conducted.
-If and when the discrepancy was ever too large for variability, a post-hoc test should be involved to identify the pairwise differences between species, which if such a value for variability was ever too large.
-Below are the species being studied and their corresponding guanine-cytosine percentage content:
+To compare the GC composition percentages between five species, employment of statistical analysis techniques such as one-way ANOVA analysis tests were conducted.
+If and when the discrepancy was ever too significant for variability, a post-hoc test should be involved to identify the pairwise differences between species.
+Below are the species being studied and their corresponding guanine-cytosine percentage content computationally:

 ![table-2](https://github.com/JobinJohn24/SpeciesGC-/assets/63524391/232350f9-07a2-44a2-bed6-cfd7bd3d8bf7)

 *Figure 1.1 shows the species with their corresponding guanine-cytosine percentage content.*

 ### Data Visualization
-To present my findings, I implemented the data visualization tool Matplotlib and Seaborn to create visually appealing plots.
+To present my findings, I implemented data visualization tool Seaborn to create visually appealing plots.
 I generated bar charts, box plots, and scatter plots to illustrate the differences in the guanine-cytosine composition percentages between five species.
 These visualizations help in understanding the distribution and variation of guanine-cytosine composition the given species.

 ![data](https://github.com/JobinJohn24/SpeciesGC-/assets/63524391/dfcd7428-56dc-41db-99e4-05ca642052e3)